WhatToBecome

 Save 50% ($6.95/month)

 Babbel arose from the creative minds of Witte and Holl in 2007.
-They had an idea to create an app that would allow users to learn new languages and use them actively with the help of everyday phrases and practical vocabulary.
+Their idea was to create an app that would allow users to learn new languages and use them actively.
+They chose to start with the help of everyday phrases and practical vocabulary.

 Babbel Features, Courses, and Materials

-The lessons on Babbel are pre-recorded, so there’s no interaction with educators.
-Along with the short duration of classes, which is most welcomed in these fast times, Babbel is known for its special method.
+Babbel relies on pre-recorded lessons, so there’s no interaction with educators.
+Along with the short duration of classes, which is most welcome in these fast times, Babbel is known for its unique method.

 This method includes flashcards, various language exercises (filling the gaps in dialogues, translating the words, and articulating phrases), quizzes, and the part where you get to practice your grammar.